Blog

 1. Natural Disasters

 The first is natural disasters.
-As a precautionary measure for times when credit cards may not be accepted and/or ATMs may not be accessible, having cash on hand can give you a layer of protection.
+As a safeguard for times when credit cards may not be accepted and/or ATMs may not be accessible, having cash on hand can give you a layer of protection.

 2. A Lack of Trust in Financial Institutions